Searching for Quantum Effects in the Brain: A Bell-Type Test for Nonclassical Latent Representations in Autoencoders: Statistical robustness under adversarial noise and finite sampling

 In the following, we fix a witness vector $\mathbf c$ attaining (or closely approximating) the optimum $\Delta^\star$, and we model systematic degradation of the mean statistics, analogous to reduced visibility in Bell tests \cite{Kwiat1993,Tomasin2017}.
 We also include additive physical noise.
-If ${\mathbf p}_q \in \mathbb R^{JK}$ denotes the ideal decoding statistics under test, assuming an underlying nonclassicality, we define the mean observed statistics as $\mathbf p_\alpha=(1-\alpha){\mathbf p}_q+\alpha{\mathbf p}_{\rm cl}$, where $\mathbf p_{\rm cl} \in \mathcal C$ is a classical distribution chosen to saturate the witness bound, and $\alpha \in [0,1]$.
+If ${\mathbf p}_q \in \mathbb R^{JK}$ denotes the ideal decoding statistics under test, assuming statistics incompatible with a single positive latent-variable model, we define the mean observed statistics as $\mathbf p_\alpha=(1-\alpha){\mathbf p}_q+\alpha{\mathbf p}_{\rm cl}$, where $\mathbf p_{\rm cl} \in \mathcal C$ is a classical distribution chosen to saturate the witness bound, and $\alpha \in [0,1]$.
 Thus $\alpha=0$ corresponds to the ideal statistics, while $\alpha=1$ yields a fully classical mean.
-This interpolation realizes a worst-case classical admixture that degrades the witness most rapidly and therefore provides a conservative bound on detectability.